 1915 track chart of Celeste (courtesy Ed Chambers) shows the track

 arrangement prior to the construction of the Union Passenger Station.

-(Santa Fe) of the crossing.
+The inset photo c.1930 shows the union depot and the tower.
 The construction of the joint station in the

 1920s gave the town the type of facility that larger towns enjoyed.